Entropire/Simple_Factions/Messages.md

 - Player is not the owner of the faction: "You must be the owner of the faction to preform this action!"
 - Player is not a member of the faction: "This player is not a part of your faction!"
 - When the owner is trying to kick him self: "You can not kick the owner from the faction!"
+- When owner tries to make a nonmember owner of the fation: "You can only promote members of your faction to owner!"
+- Faction data not fount: "Your faction data has not been found!"
+- Faction name is already taken: "the name (factionName) is already in use by another faction!"
+- Color not valid: "(colorName) is not a valid color!"

 ### [Database Errors]
 - Failed to connect to database: "Failed to connect to the dataBase: (errorMessage)"